Description of post fields

 Best practices for posts

 Use Paragraphs: No one likes to read writing that never pauses for a line break.
-To break your writing up into paragraphs, use double spaces between your paragraphs.
+To break your writing up into paragraphs, add an additional line break between paragraphs.

 Use Heading: If you are writing long posts, break up the sections by using headings, small titles to highlight a change of subject.
 Select headings from your editing dropdown menu using the Visual Editor, or you can enter your headline manually in the Text Editor using HTML code.